nestjs/docs.nestjs.com/content/migration.md

 This article provides a set of guidelines for migrating from Nest version 6 to version 7.

+### branch your repo for the update

+It's always good to have a failback plan.

+### update the nest installation

+Using the nest-cli update the version of NestJS you're running.

+`nest update -f -t latest`

+Confirm by inspection of your package.json file that the nest version has increased.

 #### Custom route decorators

 The [Custom decorators](/custom-decorators) API has been unified for all types of applications.
 Now, whether you're creating a GraphQL application or a REST API, the factory passed into the `createParamDecorator()` function will take the `ExecutionContext` (read more [here](/fundamentals/execution-context)) object as a second argument.